The Dream Team

 About Evan (12/21/2013)

 I spent my childhood summers split between swim team practice and visiting my family’s dairy farm in Maine.
-As every adolescent would, I hated being pulled away from summers with friends, but secretly loved the quiet serenity of my family’s rural farm.
+As every child would, I hated being pulled away from summers with friends, but secretly loved the quiet serenity of my family’s rural farm.
 It wasn’t until I was an adult, that I truly appreciated and longed for those slow days, full of work, but also being connected to the animals and land.

 When Kristy and I started Rêves de Moutons, there was a slight hesitancy in my mind; a concern that the satisfying life I imagined was that of an adolescent’s memory, not fully understanding the daily chores and the hard work required.
-I can safely say that I have never felt so fulfilled as I do after feeding and milking the sheep and goats, helping or just observing a birth, awaking to sheep in the field as the sun rises, and watching the light fade on another day on the farm.
+I can safely say that I have never felt so fulfilled as I do after feeding and milking the sheep and goats, helping or just observing a birth, waking to sheep in the field as the sun rises, and watching the light fade on another day on the farm.

 While you are here, I will be out tending to the animals.
 I probably also made the bread in your breakfast basket and I’m the cheesemaker too.
 You are welcome to join me in anything I do, or you can simply relax and enjoy the surroundings.
 I love to cook, I love to create, I love champagne, although, admittedly not as much as Kristy.